Syssos/Learning_Go/README.md

 # Learning Go

 Go is an extremely powerful langauge to have in your toolbelt as a developer on any level.
-Go has amazing built in packages and an amazing method of utilizing external packages.
-Go's goal is to create lightweight executables without the hastles, or drawbacks other lower level langanges provide.
-It deals with garbage collection (which coming from C is a very nice touch), and will hold you responsible for imports or variables that are declared and never used.
-This helps limit the amount of resources required from the machine during code execution.
-Those are just some of the benefits Go has to offer, this repository will cover the basics of Go and a majority of the benifits Go offers developers.
+Go's goal is to create lightweight executables without the hastles, or drawbacks other programming langanges provide.
+It deals with garbage collection(which coming from C is a very nice touch).
+Aside from garabge collection go was designed to utilize modern computer cpus, allowing us to write code that can be executed and ran faster.

 ## Table of Contents